ziagham/KeyValueStore/README.md

 # Multi-threading In-memory Key-Value Store (KVS)
 This in-memory KVS uses the Trie-tree as the main in-memory data structure for achieving high insert and lookup performance.
 For concurrency, this KVS uses Spin-lock mechanism to avoid race conditions and guarantee mutual exclusion.
 Also for benchmarking and evaluating the KVS system, two libraries have been used.
 For energy-efficiency evaluation, POET toolkit have been integrated to the proposed KVS and Yahoo!
 Cloud Serving Benchmark (YCSB) have been used for benchmarking.

+> The all scripts have been developed for the Linux environment and can only be run in this environment.

 # Benchmark program
 First of all, it should be noted that the relevant datasets are placed in a folder called the **datasets**.
 The provided datasets are categories in two types A, B. Which indicates of YCSB types.
 A for 50:50, and B for 95:05 percent of read/update ratio.

-> The all scripts have been developed for the Linux environment and can only be run in this environment.
+> Please note that datasets are generated according to the proposed system structure.
+So to generate a new dataset, please refer to the YCSB folder and read README file to generate a new dataset for the proposed system.

 ## Run a benchmark for one mode only
 In this case, only one mode can be executed and benchmarked.
 One mode means that, for example, a doing benchmark for only 4 threads, or for a duration of 10 seconds, or for a dataset.
 For this purpose